 Service organizations provide experiential learning opportunities for students in the area of community service and civic engagement and may have national affiliation.
 Service organizations strive to provide a wide variety of safe, well-planned volunteer and community service opportunities.
 In addition, they foster a lifelong commitment to civic engagement and provide opportunities for students to reflect on their community service experience.

 Sports/Recreation organizations provide a broad and diversified opportunity of sports and recreation activities for students.
 Through participation students will be able to enhance their total well-being and engagement within the university community.
 Sports/Recreation organizations strive to help students develop leadership, financial, and organizational management skills through the opportunity to create, organize, and run their own organization.

 All Greek Council

-All Greek Council consists of representation from all eighteen recognized organizations.
+All Greek Council consists of representation from all nineteen recognized organizations.
 The purpose of All Greek Council is to provide education and collaboration for the betterment of the fraternity and sorority community at UNC Pembroke.
 All Greek Council meets bi-monthly.
 Each organization is required to be represented at each meeting.
 Educational programming is consistent with the mission of the Office of Greek Life.
 All meetings are open to the public and all interested parties are encouraged to attend.